 You will need to rent the car well in advance

-Therefore, at least three months in advance, head over to online travel agencies like Holiplus to rent your car in Cuba.
+Therefore, at least three months in advance, head to online travel agencies like Holiplus to rent your car in Cuba.

 Choices are limited (and don’t expect a classic car)